Anti travel sickness medication to remedy motion sickness available to buy online from Dr Fox.

 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

-There are two widely used travel sickness medications: hyoscine, also known as scopolamine, (Scopoderm and Kwells) is generally considered to be a little more effective than promethazine (Avomine).
-Promethazine is less sedative and therefore may suit some people better.
+There are a few widely used travel sickness medications: hyoscine, also known as scopolamine (Scopoderm and Kwells), promethazine (Avomine), and cinnarizine (Stugeron).
+Hyoscine is generally considered to be a little more effective than promethazine and cinnarizine, but it can cause more side effects.
+The least sedative option is cinnarizine.

 How to take